 16- Now I have heard that you are able to give interpretations and to solve difficult problems.
 If you can read this writing and tell me what it means, you will be clothed in purple and have a gold chain placed around your neck, and you will be made the third highest ruler in the kingdom."

 17- Then Daniel answered the king, "You may keep your gifts for yourself and give your rewards to someone else.
 Nevertheless, I will read the writing for the king and tell him what it means.

 Stay Consistent - and do the right thing

-(4. Stay consistent in your attitude, actions and words over the long haul, your earn the respect of people in authority and thrive under their leadership.
+Stay consistent in your attitude, actions, and words during your walk in life.
+I promise you will earn the respect of people in authority, as well as thrive under their leadership.

 16 So the king gave the order, and they brought Daniel and threw him into the lions' den.
 The king said to Daniel, "May your God, whom you serve continually, rescue you!